loveencounterflow/intertype/README.md

   * the key as the type (name), and
   * the value as either that type's test method, or, if it's an object, as a type declaration
 * the declaration will be rejected if the type name...
-  * ... is one of the built-in base types, or
+  * ... is one of the basetypes, or
   * ... is already declared
 * the declaration will be rejected if the declaration ...
   * ... is missing a test method